-BCLC will continue to be diligent in our cost management and in our assessment of consumer behaviour in a more challenging marketplace, and the impact on our gaming business.
+BCLC will continue to focus on revenue initiatives and strategic cost management to proactively mitigate the negative impact on gaming income.
+We will continue to be diligent in our cost management and in our assessments of consumer behaviour in this more challenging marketplace.